Shim06/PandesalCPU/README.md

 # Pandesal CPU

-**Pandesal CPU** is an 8-bit general-purpose CPU architecture inspired by the classic **MOS 6502**.
-Built from the ground up for educational use and hobbyist computing, it features a simple instruction set, a 16-bit address bus, and core components implemented in Logisim Evo.
+**Pandesal CPU** is an 8-bit multi-cycle general-purpose CPU architecture inspired by the classic **MOS 6502**.
+Built at the logic-gate level and implemented in Logisim Evo.

 ---